gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 - The lack of a full size USB A port means that flimsy On The Go cables must be used
 - The phones themselves should be protected with a case to prevent damage

 A 5 GHz phone is preferred over the standard 2.4 GHz phone to reduce ping issues.
 Have you ever noticed that your team's robot seems to lag at competitions only?
-This is because most school WiFi bands run on 2.4 GHz, which means that 2.4 GHz channels will be more crowded on competition day.
+This is because most school Wi-Fi bands run on 2.4 GHz, which means that 2.4 GHz channels will be more crowded on competition day.
 This can lead to noticeably higher ping/lag which adversely affects driver and robot performance.

 USB and :term:`OTG <Micro USB On The Go (OTG) Cable>` connections can be a possible source of disconnects during a match.
 This is generally caused by poor quality cables/adapters between the driver station and the gamepads. **It generally is worth it to purchase higher quality cables and adapters as opposed to the cheapest options.**